ByteAfrasiab/customer-support-email-responder/README.md

-could you please humanize this , so that it seems to be 100% written by a human not an AI.

 # AI Customer Support Email Responder

 An n8n workflow that automatically handles incoming customer-support emails, checks whether an email is actually a support request, uses an AI agent to prepare a response, retrieves relevant information from a knowledge base, and replies to the customer.